telendt/transactions-statistics/SOLUTION.md

 # Solution

-The challenge specification defines 3 endpoints -- one for registering transactions, one for getting summary statistics from transactions that happend in the last 60 seconds and one deleting all registered transactions.
+The challenge specification defines 3 endpoints -- one for registering transactions, one for getting summary statistics from transactions that happened in the last 60 seconds and one deleting all registered transactions.
 Both are supposed to run in constant time and space which makes this a non-trivial task.